TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 Pilot error is NOT COVERED under SRP.
 If you Bastion by mistake at the wrong time, no SRP.
 If you jump out of rep range, no SRP.

 Bastion is for experienced incursion runners only.
-This means to use it you MUST:
+This means to use it you **MUST**:

 1. Know how aggro works in incursions.
 2. Know all the incursion sites